laurelmclean/rapidlink/proposal.md

 ## Features
 1. **URL Shortening**: Rapidly generate short URLs
-2. **Simple Interface**: Provide a straightforward command-line interface for generating short URLs
+2. **Simple Interface**: Provide a straightforward user interface for generating short URLs
 3. **Basic Click Tracking**: Implement basic click tracking functionality to count the number of times a shortened URL is accessed
-4. **Customizable Short URLs**: Allow users to customize the shortened URLs manually
-5. **No-frills Implementation**: Focus on essential functionality without adding complex features such as password protection or QR code generation
+4. **No-frills Implementation**: Focus on essential functionality without adding complex features such as password protection or QR code generation
-6. **Concurrency**: Utilize Golang's concurrency features for efficient performance, especially during URL generation

 ## Benefits
 - **Streamlined Workflow**: RapidLink will simplify the process of sharing URLs within our team, enhancing workflow efficiency.